Menu

 2. Entries accepted between the opening date and submission deadline posted above.

-3. Please enter contest by registering online for each entry.
-You may enter up to 3 times.
+3. Please enter contest by registering online with a $40 entry fee for each entry; you can enter up to 3 times.
 Submit multiple entries separately.

 5. Must be submitted as a MS Word document